Virtual Saskatchewan Home Navigation Bar

 The kids love the fine sandy beaches at Candle.

-I opted to camp at Minowukaw.
+I opted for the smaller campground at Minowukaw.
 On the night I chose to perch myself on the beach to try my luck at viewing the lights, three loons patrolled the shoreline providing a wonderful soundtrack to a crimson sunset over the lake.
 But I saw no unusual lights.

 The loons who serenaded me and other Minowukaw campers well into the night were far from the only creatures I observed in the park.
 The amount of 'watchable' wildlife at Candle is equal to what's available in Prince Albert National Park, one of best places in Saskatchewan for viewing wildlife.
 For better or worse, depending on your perspective, I'm told Candle has far fewer bears.